makersacademy/rps-challenge/README.md

  The rules are simple,

- Rock smashes scissors, scissors cut paper, and paper covers rock.
+ Rock smashes scissors, scissors cut paper, and paper covers rock

  I hope you enjoy the game,